Renting terms explained: a glossary for renters

 AST (Assured Shorthold Tenancy)

-An Assured Shorthold Tenancy is the most frequently used tenancy agreement and is also referred to as an ‘AST’.
+Before Renters’ Rights Act changes, Assured Shorthold Tenancy was the most frequently used tenancy agreement, and is also referred to as an ‘AST’.
+This was a tenancy that was fixed for a set period, such as 6 or 12 months.

 After the Renters’ Rights Act comes into force in May 2026, ASTs won’t be used anymore.
-Fixed term tenancies will be replaced with periodic tenancies that give more flexibility.
+Fixed term tenancies will be replaced with Assured Periodic Tenancies that give more flexibility.
 So you won’t be locked into a long contract if your circumstances change.

 Bills Included